Simmons Jones Baker: Legislator

 Baker represented Martin County in the State House of Commons (now known as the State House of Representatives) from 1814 to 1816 and then in the State Senate from 1816 to 1818.
 While in the Senate Baker was in a group who, in excitement over the news of the Erie Canal, investigated the possibility of constructing a canal from Raleigh to Asheville.
 The plan was ultimately abandoned.
 Baker was also involved in the legislation that created the Supreme Court of North Carolina.

 Freemason

 Baker was initiated into Freemasonry in 1812 in Concord Lodge No. 58 in Tarboro.
 His lodge elected him to represent them at the Grand Lodge assembly in 1814.
-He would later be elected Grand Master of the state in 1832 and again in 1840.
+He would later be elected Grand Master of the state of North Carolina in 1832 and again in 1840.
 It was in this capacity that Baker laid the cornerstone of the state capitol building in Raleigh on July 4, 1833.

 Physician, Educator, Religious Layman

 The oral tradition in the region indicates Dr. Baker was a well known and well respected physician, but there is little evidence to prove this.
 He was however made an honorary member of the North Carolina Medical Society when it was formed in 1849 and two of his sons-in-law and his ward were all physicians, likely his students.

 In the field of education, Baker served as trustee of the Vine Hill Academy when it was first chartered in 1809 as well as serving as a trustee of the University of North Carolina from 1812 until his death.

 Within the Episcopal Church Baker was one of the founders of Trinity Church in Scotland Neck, North Carolina as well as St. Luke's Church in Marianna, Florida.